acadadev/rosrider_doc/06_FIRMWARE/README.md

   </clipboard-copy>
 </div>

 If the update is successful, you will see the message `No error condition is present` This indicates that the firmware has been successfully written to the device.
+Remember to reset the board by pressing the reset button to exit bootloader mode and enter normal operation.

 <div style="display: flex; margin: 25px 0;">
    <img class="replay" id="target_image" src="../images/dfu_firmware_update.gif" alt="DFU util update output" style="box-shadow: 0px 4px 8px rgba(0, 0, 0, 0.2);">